You know you’re addicted when…

 Finding Help for Xanax Addiction

 If you or a loved one struggles with Xanax abuse, we are here for you.
 Our admission coordinators are available 24 hours a day to answer your questions about the detox and addiction treatment options available.
 You are not alone.
-Contact us at Michael’s House today.
+Contact Michael’s House at 760.548.4032 today.

 1 "Drug Addiction (Substance Use Disorder)."
 Mayo Clinic, Mayo Foundation for Medical Education and Research.
 26 Oct.
 2017.